kuujo/vertigo/README.md

 deployment method simply uses the Vert.x `Container` for deployments.
 However, Vertigo's internal deployment API is designed in such a way that each deployment is *assigned* a unique ID rather than using Vert.x's internal deployment IDs.
-This allows Vertigo to reference and evealuate deployments after failures.
+This allows Vertigo to reference and evaluate deployments after failures.
 In the case of local deployments, deployment information is stored in Vert.x's `SharedData` structures.

 Vertigo also supports clustered deployments using Xync.
 Xync exposes user-defined